 For a long time, this page was one of the first that people were likely to encounter when looking for information about Loreto Bay, and though I don't plan to update it I think I will leave it around for a while out of nostalgia, and in case it is still useful in some way.
 My thanks to those who have clicked here over the years, and to those we later met in person.
 Best wishes most of all to those friends and relatives who actually made the trip down to visit us, or otherwise supported our move -- and to the very best friends, whom we met in Loreto.

 We will miss the familiar folks and the landmarks that guided us on our trips into town and our excursions into the back country or over the water.
-Animals too -- the horses and cows who used to cross our paths, the birds who made their nests in our yard, so close that we could touch them if we wanted.
+Animals too -- the horses, cows and burros who used to cross our paths, the birds who made their nests in our yard, so close that we could touch them if we wanted.
 On one of our last evenings we saw all six of our geckos on duty near our porchlight, and by that time we had a skink who patrolled the garden in the daytime.
 Goodbye to the crabs and spadefoot toads of years past!

-Before we even took possession of our house we knew our local raven pair, since they were spending time at the hotel as well.
+Before we even took possession of our house we knew our local raven pair, since they were spending time at the hotel also.
 Over the years we developed a little dance that we would do so that they would know us when they saw us walking along the beach or out on our bicycles.
-Sometimes they would accept a little treat or at least go out of their way to fly by us.
-During our last Spring they perfomed some of their mating behavior in the fan palms across the street from us.
+Sometimes they would accept a treat or at least go out of their way to fly by us.
+During our last Spring they perfomed some of their mating behavior in the fan palms across the street from our house.
 One evening when I was down by the sand cleaning up a kayak the male flew by me from behind, close enough that I could feel his wing-beat.

 Some web logs by residents: